-MACU PD and designated persons will test the Universities emergency procedures annually and document the information concerning a description of the exercise, i.e. date, time and if announced or not announced.
-This documentation will be kept with the Annual Security Report at MACU PD.
-MACU PD conducts tornado, fire, and lockdown drills on an annual basis.
+Director of Student Life, Conduct and Safety and designated person to test the Universities emergency procedures annually and document the information concerning a description of the exercise, i.e. date, time and if announced or not announced.
+This documentation will be kept with the Annual Security Report.
+In coordination with Cleveland County Resource Officer, Director of Student Life, Conduct and Safety conducts tornado, fire, and lockdown drills on an annual basis.
 These drills include evacuating and locking down the university.
 Drills are announced to Faculty and Staff at least one week in advance and are unannounced to students, with the exception of lockdown drills.
-Lockdown drills are announced one week prior to the drill to the entire campus community and, prior to the drill, a training video is shown in the chapel service.
-In 2020 these drills were performed on the following dates:
+Lockdown drills are announced one week prior to the drill to the entire campus community and, prior to the drill, a training video is made available to students through Vector Solutions Training.
+In 2022 these drills were performed on the following dates: